Ghost Effect from Boltzmann Theory: Methodology

-In the natural decomposition of the remainder $\re=\pk[\re]+(\ik-\pk)[\re]$, it is well-known that the $(\ik-\pk)[\re]$ part automatically enjoys functional analytic bound from basic energy estimate and coercivity of the linearized Boltzmann operator $\lc$, so the major mathematical task is to control the macroscopic part $\pk[\re]$.
+For a general 3D domain, an improved $L^6-L^\infty$ framework is developed in \cite{Esposito.Guo.Kim.Marra2015}, in which steady hydrodynamic limits to the celebrated Fourier law are established, along with their dynamical stability.
+For Boltzmann solutions close to a Maxwellian $\m$, the entropy production $\int Q[\fs,\fs]\ln(\fs)$ is approximated by the fundamental a priori bound for the microscopic part $\um{(\ik-\pk)[\re]}^2$ associated with the linearized Boltzmann operator $\lc$ around $\m$, where $\mh\re\sim\fs-\m$ instead of the natural difference with the local Maxwellian $\fs-\m_{\fs}$.
+In such a setup, the fundamental analytic difficulty is to control the missing macroscopic part $\pk[\re]\sim\m-\m_{\fs}$ for the nonlinear closure.

 In a series of papers \cite{Guo2003, Guo2012}, an elliptic structure is discovered for $\pk[\re]$, and $\pk[\re]$ can be bounded via $(\ik-\pk)[\re]$ through the Boltzmann equation in high order Sobolev norms.
-More applications can be found in \cite{Gressman.Strain2011}.
+More applications can be found in \cite{Gressman.Strain2011, Chaturvedi.Luk.Nguyen2022}.
 Unfortunately, it is well-known that Boltzmann solutions exhibit only limited regularity (or even singularity) in the presence of physical boundary conditions \cite{Kim2011, Guo.Kim.Tonon.Trescases2013} due to the characteristic nature of the grazing set in kinetic theory.
 To overcome this difficulty, a $L^{2}-L^{\infty }$ framework is established in \cite{Guo2010}, in which $\tnm{\pk[\re]}$ is bounded via $\tnm{(\ik-\pk)[\re]}$ to bootstrap weighted $\lnm{\re}$ bound via double-Duhamel principle along the characteristics, thanks to the velocity mixing feature of $K$.
-An important advance is achieved in \cite{Esposito.Guo.Kim.Marra2013}, where $\tnm{\pk[\re]}$ is estimated quantitatively in terms of $\tnm{(\ik-\pk)[\re]}$ via proper choices of test functions, which resembles a weak form of elliptic estimates in spirit.
+An important new methodology is developed in \cite{Esposito.Guo.Kim.Marra2013}, where $\tnm{\pk[\re]}$ is estimated quantitatively in terms of $\tnm{(\ik-\pk)[\re]}$ via proper choices of test functions in the weak formulation with boundary effect, by solving dual Poisson equations of the form $\Delta_x\phi\sim a,\bb,c$.
+Such a methodology entails a robust and flexible approach to grasp the ellipticity (positivity) estimates for $\pk[\re]$ in the presence of boundary conditions, reminiscing in spirit elliptic estimates in weak forms.

+In recent papers \cite{Esposito.Guo.Kim.Marra2013, Esposito.Guo.Kim.Marra2015, BB002}, the steady solution to the Boltzmann equation close to Maxwellians was constructed, in 3D smooth domains, for a gas in contact with a boundary with a prescribed temperature profile modeled by the diffuse-reflection boundary condition.
+Also, the Navier-Stokes-Fourier limit was established in \cite{Esposito.Guo.Kim.Marra2015, BB002} for the diffusive scaling of $\abs{\nx\tq}=\oo\e$ based on an improved $L^6-L^{\infty}$ framework.
+In particular, the proof in \cite{Esposito.Guo.Kim.Marra2015} relies on the $L^2$ energy/coercivity estimates combined with $L^6$ kernel estimates (by solving dual Poisson equations of $\dx\phi\sim a\abs{a}^4, \bb\abs{\bb}^4, c\abs{c}^4$)